argilla-io/argilla/README.md

 ## Example

-Let's see Rubrix in action with a quick example: _Bootstraping data annotation with a zero-shot classifier_
+Let's see Rubrix in action with a quick example: _Bootstrapping data annotation with a zero-shot classifier_

 **Why**: